kpitene/alert-ssl-wp/README.md

-# SSL Alert WP
+# Alert SSL WP

-The wordpress plugin files are all located in the plugins/ssl-alert-wp directory Other files in parent directory are for development and docker
+The wordpress plugin files are all located in the plugins/alert-ssl-wp directory Other files in parent directory are for development and docker

 ## Installation of Development Environment